-I bought these gloves for a trip to Iceland a few weeks ago.
+I bought these ladies waterproof insulated gloves by Carhartt for a trip to Iceland a few weeks ago.
 Although I did not wear them every day as they are a little bulky, I wore them on the glacier hike and on the day I felt the coldest.
-They are hard to maneuver but once you get the hang of it they are perfect.
+They are hard to maneuver, but once you get the hang of it, they are perfect.

-There are many types of gloves that all suit a specific purpose or use.
-You can find all-purpose gloves that should meet your needs for everyday use, or you can look for gloves that are better suited for particular activities.
+There are many types of winter gloves that all suit a specific purpose or use.
+You can find all-purpose gloves that should meet your needs for everyday use, or you can look for one that is better suited for particular activities.

 They may be warm and easily pliable, but rarely waterproof that you could have issues with maintaining warmth if your hands are coming into contact with a lot of snow or ice.

 Manufacturers made most of the best winter gloves for women for these types of gloves to be in Polyester, Spandex, Wool, and Fleece.
 If you were to choose from these fabrics, Polyester and Spandex offer more dexterity while wool and fleece provide more warmth.